danimedi/languages_anki/README.md

 1. Create flashcards for basic vocabulary (625 words)
 2. Learn some of basic grammar (probably without Anki)
 3. Create sentence cards
+3. Create flashcards for sentences
+4. Improve what you want: more vocabulary, read audio books, write, watch videos or movies, speak, etc.